LucasVD23/Medical_QA_with_LLM/README.md

 The agents work in tandem to rewrite, analyze, retrieve, and validate information, which ultimately strengthens the language model's accuracy and faithfulness in clinical domains.

+## Results
+After implementing the agents and conducting preliminary tests, the final configurations were evaluated again using the full dataset of 1,271 samples.
+The obtained accuracy metrics for each strategy were as follows:

+  - Direct Questioning (No Agents): 68.89%
+  - Chain of Thought (CoT) Agent: 71.95%
+  - Rewriting Agents + CoT: 67.16%
+  - Retrieval-Augmented Generation (RAG) + CoT Agent: 68.65%
+  - Rewriting Agent + RAG + CoT: 68.34%

+These results demonstrate that the highest accuracy was achieved by the Chain of Thought (CoT) Agent strategy, with 71.95%.
+This suggests that using CoT reasoning without additional rewriting or retrieval steps was the most effective approach for this dataset.
+Further research could explore optimizing these configurations or combining methods in a way that leverages the strengths of the Rewrite, RAG and CoT approaches.

 # Project Setup